microsoft/ApplicationInsights-Python/azure-monitor-opentelemetry/README.md

 * metric_readers - Specifies the [metric readers][ot_metric_reader] that you would like to use for your metric pipeline.
 Accepts a list of [metric readers][ot_sdk_python_metric_reader].
 * views - Specifies the list of [views][opentelemetry_spec_view] to configure for the metric pipeline.
 See [here][ot_sdk_python_view_examples] for example usage.
 * sampling_ratio - Specifies the ratio of distributed tracing telemetry to be [sampled][application_insights_sampling].
 Accepted values are in the range [0,1].
 Can also be set with the `OTEL_TRACES_SAMPLER_ARG` environment variable.
 Defaults to 1.0, meaning no telemetry is sampled out.
 * tracing_export_interval_ms - Specifies the distributed tracing export interval in milliseconds.
-Can also be set via the `APPLICATIONINSIGHTS_TRACING_EXPORT_INTERVAL_MS` environment variable.
+Can also be set via the `OTEL_BSP_SCHEDULE_DELAY` environment variable.
 Defaults to 5000.
 * instrumentation_config - Specifies a dictionary of kwargs that will be applied to instrumentation configuration.
 You can specify which instrumentation you want to configure by name in the key field and value as a dictionary representing `kwargs` for the corresponding instrumentation.
 Can also be set via the `APPLICATIONINSIGHTS_INSTRUMENTATION_CONFIG` environment variable.
     Refer to the `Supported Library` section [above](#officially-supported-instrumentations) for the list of suppoprted library names.